-As required by Washington State law, all students must fill out a certificate of immunization form.
-This form is provided with a student's application for admission or re-enrollment and must be completed to fulfil the school's registration requirements.
+As required by Washington State law, all students must have a complete Certificate of Immunization on file.
+This form is available with a student's application for admission or re-enrollment and must be complete to fulfil the school's registration requirements.
+Questions or concerns can be emailed to the school nurse at gantilla@lcschool.org.